Kwannnnn/DiamondCaveGame/docs/game-design.md

 ## 2. Gameplay

-The game is playable exclusively in the duo co-op mode of two people.
+The game is playable exclusively in the duo co-op mode with two people.
 A run can only begin once both players have connected and formed a team.

 ### 2.1.
 Worlds

 The game has three worlds, each with a different theme and difficulty.
 A world contains a set of levels that a duo must complete to continue to the next world.
-The difficulty of the worlds increase incrementally, where world 1 is the easiest, and world 3 is the most difficult.
+The difficulty of the worlds increases incrementally, where world 1 is the easiest, and world 3 is the most difficult.

 ### 2.2.
 Maps

-Maps are categorized based on their world and therefore adopt the same theme and difficulty level.
+Maps are categorized based on their world and adopt the same theme and difficulty level.
 They are further divided into different objectives that the players have to achieve to progress onto the following map.
 The objectives include collecting all the gems present on the map, solving puzzles, or staying alive while avoiding traps.

 ### 2.3.
 Level Progression

 The two players progress through the game by completing the objective of the current map.
-Every time a new world is reached, the team gets a checkpoint, allowing to restart from the said world in the unfortunate case of death.
+Every time a new world is reached, the team gets a checkpoint, allowing it to restart from the said world in the unfortunate case of death.
 While the worlds are fixed and predetermined, a set number of maps are randomly selected from a larger pool for each run to make the game more interesting and replayable.

 ### 2.4.
 Buffs